drhsqlite/pikchr/doc/userman.md

    dot color red at previous.c
 ~~~~

-For a block object, "ljust" shifts the text to be left justified
+For a block object, "`ljust`" shifts the text to be left justified
 against the left edge of the block (with a small margin) and
-"rjust" puts the text against the right side of the object (with
+"`rjust`" puts the text against the right side of the object (with
 the same margin).

 ~~~~ pikchr indent toggle